Deyht/CIANNA/README.md

 CIANNA is not in a "released" / "stable" state.
 It means that the framework and the associated interfaces are subject to significant changes between versions.
 One must pay attention to what have been changed before updating to a more recent version.

-I can provide some help, information, advises, ... please contact me at: david.cornu@observatoiredeparis.psl.eu
+I can provide some help, informations, advises, ... please contact me at: david.cornu@observatoiredeparis.psl.eu

-Be aware that i am not a support team all by myself.

 #### Acess to CIANNA-experimental build